python-can-define-radio/python-course/classroom_activities/Ch03_Misc_examples/soundFile.md

   2.13623047e-04  4.57763672e-04]
 ```

-You can specify that `soundfile` should always return a two-dimensional array:
+You can specify that `soundfile` should always return a two-dimensional array.
+You'll only be able to see a difference if you are working with a mono (single channel) `.wav` file.
+If you are working with a stereo `.wav` file, `always_2d=True` has no effect.

 ```python3
 ## 2